DallasMcNeil/Overflow/README.md

 Overflow reminds you to empty your trash every now and again to conserve storage space.

+Overflow is a menu bar application and can be disabled and terminated through the menu.

 # Building
 Overflow requires Xcode 7.x to build.
 All project files should be configured correctly.